+The days after Thanksgiving are much anticipated for parents with young children.
+While many prepare their lists for Black Friday shopping, some prep for the arrival of the mischievous Elf on the Shelf friend (or at times, foe).
 Coming up with a month's worth of Elf on the Shelf ideas year after year is harder than you might imagine, so having a stockpile of inspiration comes in handy on those days when you're feeling less than creative.

-Plan in advance and mix some... simple ideas with more complex ones throughout the month so you don't experience elf burn out.
-Also, don't be afraid to repeat ideas from previous years.
-Many parents attest to their kids' excitement when Elf decides to repeat old antics.Continue to 2 of 14 below.
+Plan in advance and mix some simple ideas with more complex ones throughout the month, so you don't experience elf burn out.
+Also, don't be afraid to repeat ideas from previous years—the kids will still get excited when Elf repeats old antics.

 02 of 13

 The Cookie Debacle